 Public hearing notices were mailed to property owners within 300 feet of the site.
-As of the writing of this report, one comment letter in opposition of the project has been received by Planning Staff.

-A comment letter was received in opposition to the proposed project, with concerns pertaining to the Orangecrest Towne Center Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities and the Operation and Easement Agreement (OEA).
+As of the writing of this report, three comment letters from representatives of the Orangecrest Hills Commercial Owners Association were received in opposition to the proposed project.
+The letters included with concerns pertaining to the Orangecrest Towne Center Covenant and Agreement (Establishing Easements for Ingress, Egress, Parking and Utilities) and the Operation and Easement Agreement (OEA).